 The extended “Community” of the gardens

 The “community” at The Two Rivers Community Gardens extends much beyond the gardeners and students who come to the site.
 Collaborations with many other local groups widen their impact significantly too!
-Friends from Escarpment Labs, a community of brewers helping breweries, come weekly every Friday afternoon to help the garden through their employee volunteer program.
+Friends from Escarpment Labs, a local yeast lab that serves craft and home brewers around the world, come weekly every Friday afternoon to help the garden through their employee volunteer program.

 “They are a great help.” - Lisa Conroy on the help from the folks at Escarpment Labs